 We started with a trip to Gibraltar Point, a national nature reserve just south of Skegness.
 Stretching around 5km along the coast, the nature reserve consists of two sand dunes and a long stretch of salty marsh.
 I must be honest; I expected the hike to be longer.
 A 5km stretch does sound a decent size.
 But turned out that you couldn’t actually walk all of the reserve.
 Some areas (including the southern tip with the actual Gibraltar Point) are fenced off to preserve wildlife and plants.

-Even though it wasn’t quite the lengthy hike we hoped for, we still enjoyed the scenery and walk.
+Even though we initially hoped for a slightly longer hike, we still enjoyed the scenery and walk.

 There are two car parks, which both charge a small parking fee.
 But the actual nature reserve is free.
 And dogs are allowed if they stay on a lead and don’t disturb the wildlife.
 Towards the Southern end is a visitor centre with café and toilets (next to the second car park), so after our walk, we enjoyed a nice coffee out on the terrace.
 Dogs aren’t allowed inside the visitor centre but are free to stay on the terrace and in the garden (and water bowls are provided for four-legged visitors).

 Things to do in Skegness: Natureland Seal Sanctuary